jdamboeck/preview-maker/rebuild_plan/progress_tracking.md

    - Update mock implementation for GTK Application tests
    - Ensure UI tests can run in headless mode

-4. **Implement Event Communication System**
+4. **Fix Image Cache Tests**
-   - Create EventManager class for handling application-wide events
+   - Update ImageCache to work with new configuration structure
-   - Add event subscription and publication mechanisms
+   - Add cache_dir to PreviewMakerConfig or adapt tests to use existing paths

 5. **Address Linter Errors**
    - Add type hints for GTK and Cairo